abdulkarimgizzini/Deep-Learning-Based-Channel-Estimation-Schemes-for-IEEE-802.11p-Standard/ReadMe.md

-# This repository includes the following:
-- The IEEE 802.11p stanadrd physical layer Tx-Rx implementation with several conventional channel estimators.
-- The full implementation of the STA-DNNs and TRFI-DNN channel estimators proposed in [1] and [2] respectively.
-- Note: The Tx-Rx OFDM communication is preformed in Matlab and the DNN processing is performed by Python (Keras).
+This repository includes the source code of the STA-DNN [1] and TRFI-DNN [2] channel estimators proposed in "Deep Learning Based Channel Estimation Schemes for IEEE 802.11 p Standard" and "Joint TRFI and Deep Learning for Vehicular Channel Estimation" papers that are published in the IEEE Access journal and the proceedings of the 2020 IEEE GLOBECOM  Workshops, respectively.
+Please note that the Tx-Rx OFDM processing is implemented in Matlab (Matlab_Codes) and the LSTM processing is implemented in python (PyTorch) (Python_Codes).

 ### Files Description
 - Main.m: The main simulation file, where the simulation parameters (Channel model, OFDM parameters, Modulation scheme, etc...) are defined.